These are tough times. And sadly, one public health crisis doesn't stop for another.

-This includes domestic and intimate partner violence, which is drastically increasing during the course of this pandemic.
-Practicing social distancing and staying home is great for reducing the spread of COVID-19, but for many people, staying home isn’t always the safest option.
+And sadly, domestic and intimate partner violence remains a public health epidemic.
+This includes domestic and intimate partner violence, which drastically increased during the course of the pandemic.
 People in a violent relationship are 500% more likely to die in a domestic violence situation when a gun is present.
-This is especially scary right now because people have been stockpiling and hoarding guns in their homes in response to the pandemic.

 Data Safety Reminder